 Since 2012, the Baltimore Metropolitan Council has been assisting local jurisdictions and public housing authorities (PHAs) -- the Baltimore Regional Fair Housing Group -- with regional fair housing planning and implementation.

-The new AI will replace the 2012 AI, described below, that jurisdictions and PHAs have been implementing over the past several years.
-Local governments and PHAs will include action steps from the 2019 AI that pertain to their jurisdiction in their Consolidated Plans and PHA plans for using federal housing funds beginning July 1, 2020.
+The new AI replaces the 2012 AI, described below, that jurisdictions and PHAs implemented over fiscal years 2013-2020.
+Local governments and PHAs have included action steps from the 2020 AI that pertain to their jurisdiction in their Consolidated Plans and PHA plans for using federal housing funds that began July 1, 2020.

 2012 Regional AI

 In 2012, the Baltimore Regional Fair Housing Group finalized its previous Analysis of Impediments to Fair Housing Choice (AI).
 The AI contained a Regional Section (Errata Sheet here) and local sections for Anne Arundel County, the City of Baltimore, Baltimore County, Harford County, and Howard County.
 Click here to see the full Fiscal Year 2013-2020 Implementation Plan for the 2012 Regional AI.
 See BMC's Fair Housing Planning web page for additional results of 2012 Regional AI implementation.